pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > The public have an insatiable curiosity to know everything, except what is
 > worth knowing. <br/>-- <cite>Oscar Wilde</cite>

+> We never love anyone.
+What we love is the idea we have of someone.
+It's our
+> own concept - our own selves - that we love.
+> <br/>-- <cite>Fernando Pessoa</cite>

 > Programming is not about typing, it’s about thinking.
 > <br/>-- <cite>Rich Hickey</cite>